Jacob-Hinton/ShootemDoods/ShootemDoods_ProjectManagement.md

 # 4. Deliverables
 ## i.
 Executables
+For the first release of *Shoot'em Doods* there is an executable for the Windows, OSX, and Linux operating systems.
+While we did create executables for OSX and Linux, we only officially support the Windows executable at this time.
+New executables will be created each time a new version of *Shoot'em Doods* is released.
+For information on how to run the *Shoot'em Doods*' executables, please see the [readmeexe.md](https://github.com/jacobmhinton/ShootemDoods/blob/master/executables/readmeexe.md) in the folder '[executables](https://github.com/jacobmhinton/ShootemDoods/tree/master/executables)' located in the [*Shoot'em Doods*' repository](https://github.com/jacobmhinton/ShootemDoods).
 ## ii.
 Documentation
 ### a.
 System Requirements Specification (SRS) Document
 [*Shoot'em Doods*' System Requirements Specification document](https://github.com/jacobmhinton/ShootemDoods/blob/master/ShootemDoods_SRS.md) describes the main features of the game as precisely as possible.
 Our programming team then used this document as a blueprint for coding the first release of the game.
 As the development of *Shoot'em Doods* continues, the SRS document will continue to be revised so that it accurately depicts the functionality of the game.